HashNuke/mail-to-json/NOTES.md

 # A quick and dirty MailGun clone in Elixir

+## Email as an API

+Email is one of the oldest social networks.
+It has a very large user base and it still works.
+Want to share news about your new born?
+Shares sales report with your team?
+Invite people to a party?

+Email works.
+What more?
+If you accept incoming mail from your users, it comes with free authentication :)

 ## SMTP

 [SMTP](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) is 8yrs older than me (the first RFC was in 1982).
 The API is simple: